-Presale device assembly and validation
+Presale device preparation and validation

 Introduction